LaunchCodeEducation/java-web-development/src/chapters/exceptions/walkthrough.rst

 You may be tempted to just throw the exception if the value is below absolute zero, like so:

 .. sourcecode:: java
-   :linenos:
+   :lineno-start: 15

    if (aFahrenheit < absoluteZeroFahrenheit) {
       throw new TemperatureException("That temperature is too low!");
    }

 However, if you do this, you will get an error in IntelliJ.
 You get this error because, in Java, we must handle every exception that is thrown.
-So first we need to encase our exception in a ``try/catch`` block.
+We need to encase our exception in a ``try/catch`` block.
 We want to *try* to throw the exception and if we *catch* the error, we want to print the stack trace.

 .. sourcecode:: java
-   :linenos:
+   :lineno-start: 15

    if (aFahrenheit < absoluteZeroFahrenheit) {
       try {